Keyboard shortcuts

 Watchpoint flags:

-• PCIEM_WP_FLAG_BAR_KPROBES: PCIem automatically locates the BAR mapping (recommended)
+PCIEM_WP_FLAG_BAR_KPROBES: PCIem automatically locates the BAR mapping (recommended). – PCIEM_WP_FLAG_BAR_MANUAL: You provide the virtual address manually (advanced usage).

 Note: Watchpoints use hardware debug registers, so you can only have a limited number active (Don’t assume there’s loads…).